Dynamic mapping from static labels: remote sensing dynamic sample generation with temporal-spectral embedding: Discussion

-\textbf{Dynamic sample relabeling.} To assess the impact of different feature designs on dynamic sample relabeling, we conduct an ablation study by replacing the default feature $\mathbf{f}_t = \text{Fuse}(\mathbf{e}_{s_t}, \mathbf{e}_{t_t})$ used by the classifier $\mathcal{C}$ with several alternative representations.
+To further assess the impact of different feature designs on dynamic sample relabeling, we conduct an ablation study by replacing the default feature $\mathbf{f}_t = \text{Fuse}(\mathbf{e}_{s_t}, \mathbf{e}_{t_t})$ used by the classifier $\mathcal{C}$ with several alternative representations.
 This allows us to validate whether the proposed hierarchical temporal-spectral embeddings learned by HTS-VAE are indeed the most effective representation for label propagation across time steps.

 We compare the following variants: (1) Full HTS-VAE Fusion (Ours): The default setting, where spectral and temporal embeddings are concatenated after denoising and hierarchical encoding; (2) Only Temporal Embedding ($\textbf{e}_t$): Using only the temporal embedding, ignoring inter-band spectral dependencies; (3) Only Spectral Embedding ($\textbf{e}_s$): Using only the spectral embedding, discarding the learned temporal dynamics; (4) Raw Feature ($\textbf{x}_t$): Directly using the raw spectral vector at each time $t$ without any embedding or context modeling.